AIHubCentral/docs/assets/RVC/Local/AICoverMaker.md

 RVC Models are PyTorch Models, a Python library used for AI.
 PyTorch uses serialization via Pythons' Pickle Module, converting the model to a file.
 Since pickle can execute arbitrary code when loading a model, it could be theoretically used for malware, but this fork has a **built-in feature to prevent code execution along the model.**
-Also, **HuggingFace has a <u>[Security Scanner](https://huggingface.co/docs/hub/security-pickle#hubs-security-scanner)</u>** which scans for any unsafe pickle exploits and uses also ClamAV for scanning dangerous files.
+Also, **HuggingFace has a [Security Scanner](https://huggingface.co/docs/hub/security-pickle#hubs-security-scanner)** which scans for any unsafe pickle exploits and uses also ClamAV for scanning dangerous files.
 ***

 ‎